szk/Ki2Key/readme.txt

    ( http://openni.org/downloadfiles/opennimodules )

- Please setup the softwares and hardwares that showed above, and then confirm whether the sample programs of OpenNI and NITE run correct or not.
+ Please setup the softwares and hardwares that showed above, and then confirm whether the sample programs of OpenNI and NITE can run correctly.
 After that, you can install Ki2Key.

 3. How to compile and install it